Menna-Ahmed7/Slash-Assessment/README.md

 - [Description](#Description)
 - [How to run](#How-to-run)
 - [Application](#Application)
+- [Apk Link] (#App-Link)

 ## Description <a name = "Description"></a>
-* Implementing the required UI and using cubit state management to control toggling between different screens when clicking on like or add button of any product.
+* Implementing the required UI of the home page
+* Used cubit state management to control toggling between different screens on clicking on  ** like or add ** button of any product.
 ## How to run? <a name = "How-to-run"></a>
 1. Clone the repo
 ```